Google unveils latest Nexus phones, tablet

 The Android mobile platform is a key element in Google’s strategy to maintain revenue from online advertising as people switch from Web browser searches to smartphone apps.

-The fingerprint sensors will help quickly authorise purchases made through Android Pay, the one-touch payment app on Android devices that competes with Apple Pay.
+The fingerprint sensors will help quickly authorize purchases made through Android Pay, the one-touch payment app on Android devices that competes with Apple Pay.

 The phones are available for pre-order on the Google Store from a number of countries including the United States, the United Kingdom, Ireland and Japan.